Project budgets

 Provisional sum

 The budget may include a provisional sum, which is an estimate if the cost of something is unknown.
-For example, the school may not have decided what type of heating it wants.
+For example, for floor preparation when completing vinyl replacement where the full amount required is not able to be determined.
 But it's best to avoid provisional sums if possible.
 They can add expensive extras to the budget.

 Pay invoices